 - a.
 The electrical design indicated on the plans supports the Basis of Design specifications for the HVAC systems at the time of design. - b.
 If HVAC equipment is submitted with different electrical requirements, it is the responsibility of the Contractor to resolve all required electrical design changes, including, but not limited to: wire and conduit size, type or size of disconnect or overload protection, breaker coordination, point(s) of connection, etc. Any corrections required shall be provided at no additional cost. - c.
 Submittal shall clearly show the electrical design revisions with a written statement that this change will be provided at no additional cost.
-Submittals made with no written reference to the electrical design revisions will be presumed to work with the electrical design. - B. Processing Time: Allow 15 days for submittal review.
-Time of review shall commence on Engineer's receipt of submittal.
+Submittals made with no written reference to the electrical design revisions will be presumed to work with the electrical design. - B. Processing Time: Time of review shall commence on Engineer's receipt of submittal.
 No extension of the Contract Time will be authorized because of the failure to transmit submittals enough in advance of the Work to permit processing, including resubmittals. - 1.
+Allow not less than 15 days for submittal review.
+Allow not less than 21 days for review of large or complex submittals.
+Submittals received by Engineer after 1:00 p.m.
+Eastern Time will be considered as received the following working day. - 2.
+If Contractor transmits more than five submittals over two consecutive business days, review time shall increase by no less than 7 days for submittal review. - 3.
 Allow additional time if coordination with subsequent submittals is required.
-Engineer will advise Contractor when a submittal being processed must be delayed for coordination. - 2.
-Engineer reserves the right to withhold action on a submittal requiring coordination with other submittals until related submittals are received. - C. The Contractor shall not be relieved of responsibility for deviations from requirements of the contract documents by the Engineer's approval of shop drawings, product data, samples, or similar submittals unless the Contractor has specifically informed the Engineer in writing of such deviation at the time of submittal, and the Engineer has given written approval to the specific deviation.
+Engineer will advise Contractor when a submittal being processed must be delayed for coordination. - 4.
+Engineer reserves the right to withhold action on a submittal requiring coordination with other submittals until related submittals are received.
+Time of review shall commence on receipt of all other related submittals. - C. The Contractor shall not be relieved of responsibility for deviations from requirements of the contract documents by the Engineer's approval of shop drawings, product data, samples, or similar submittals unless the Contractor has specifically informed the Engineer in writing of such deviation at the time of submittal, and the Engineer has given written approval to the specific deviation.
 The Contractor shall not be relieved of responsibility for errors or omissions in shop drawings, product data, samples, or similar submittals by the Engineer's approval thereof.